Gsantomaggio/rabbitmq-operator/README.md

     hostPort: 5672
 ```

-Then you can use the Localhost developing section, the `service.yaml` exposes the `AMQP` and `HTTP` ports
+Then you can use the [localhost developing](https://github.com/Gsantomaggio/rabbitmq-operator/blob/master/README.md#localhost-developing), the `service.yaml` exposes the `AMQP` and `HTTP` ports

 ```yaml
 spec: